 Hens often moult in the autumn, so they need a good diet to help them stay healthy and grow new feathers.
 Extra chicken vitamins and minerals will support them, and a little apple cider vinegar in their water will aid in ensuring they maintain a healthy, glossy new plumage.

 Most chickens don’t mind the colder temperatures of winter at all.
 However, they do prefer not to get wet, so it’s a good idea to provide a bit of extra protection with a cover for the coop.
 Unless you live in a particularly cold climate, your chickens will rarely get too chilly.
 They are hardy birds (with the exception of some of the more delicate, decorative breeds), and will adapt to the climate.
 Nonetheless, it’s always a good idea to assist them wherever you can.
 The Omlet Eglu extreme temperature protection range is great for harsher winters, offering that extra level of insulation for your flock.
 An insulated chicken coop such as the Eglu Cube will also go a long way towards ensuring your birds’ health and happiness in the winter months.

 Something else to note over this season is that your run will get a bit muddy!
 A top tip to prevent this as much as you can is to cover the ground with bark chippings.

-The takeaway message here is that spring is an ideal time to introduce new hens to your garden.
-However, this shouldn’t discourage you as a prospective chicken keeper from getting chickens any other time of the year.
-With the right care and equipment, your flock can thrive in any season!
+Spring is an ideal time to introduce new hens to your garden but with Omlet products, we can support your chicken-keeping journey at any point of the year.
+With the right care and equipment like our innovative chicken coops, chicken runs and coop weather protection, your flock can thrive in any season!